unexist/blog/_drafts/logging-vs-tracing.md

 }
 ```

-Advanced logging libraries also provide helpers to add key-value pairs conveniently to the
+More advanced logging libraries also provide helpers to add key-value pairs conveniently to the
-[MDC][]:
+[MDC][].
+Here are few noteworthy examples:

 ###### **Logging.java**:
 ```java